FarmDyn/documentation/docs/template/biogas_module.md

 The size of the engine restricts with *p\_fixElecMonth* the maximal output of electricity in each month.
-According to the available size classes, the maximal outputs are 150kW, 250kW and 500kW, respectively, at 8.000 operating hours per year, as it is assumed that the biogas plant is not operating for 9% of the available time due to maintenance, etc.
+According to the available size classes, the maximal outputs are 150kW, 250kW and 500kW, respectively, at 8.000 operating hours per year.
+This number of hours stems from the assumption that the biogas plant is not operating for 9% of the available time due to maintenance, etc.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/biogas_module.gms GAMS /fixkWel_\(curBhkw[\S\s]*?\.\./ /;/)